johnhong1206/RNInstagram/README.md

 This is instagram like React Native App
-This Project is built by Istagram clone built with NextJs, Redux, ContextAPI, RNTailwind CSS and Firebase
+-This Project is built by Istagram clone built with NextJs, Redux, ContextAPI, RNTailwind CSS and Firebase

 The webpage of this app is https://github.com/johnhong1206/nextinstagram

-This is instagram like webpage
-This Project is built by Istagram clone built with NextJs, Redux, ContextAPI, Tailwind CSS and Firebase

-The native app of this webpage is https://github.com/johnhong1206/RNInstagram

 ---Main Function---
 1) Posts function